 Being able to see the mask on-screen is crucial when making accurate selections, while at other times, for example, when brushing-in adjustments, it can obscure your view.
-Thus, when using the Draw Mask (B), Linear Gradient Mask (G) or Radial Gradient Mask (T), the Layers tool has several display options to suit a particular task.
+Thus, when using the Draw Mask (B), Linear Gradient Mask (L), Radial Gradient Mask (T), Heal Mask (Q), or Clone Mask (S) the Layers tool has several display options to suit a particular task.

 After the mask has been applied, you can evaluate the selection more clearly with a grayscale mask.
 This black and white preview shows the masked area in white, unmasked as black, and gray tones depending on opacity.
 It is ideal for inspecting edge accuracy and the uniformity of the selection itself with regards to opacity.
 The masked area itself can be tidied up using one of the mask types.